 - Surrey Docks Health Centre, 12-13 Blondin Way, off Downton Road, London SE16 6AE, Mondays, Tuesdays and Fridays

 - Mary Seacole House, 89 Clapham High Street, SW4 7DB, Monday to Friday

 - Liz Akerman Children Centre, Mostyn Road, SW9, Monday to Friday

 Please note that if you give birth at St Thomas' Hospital and live outside the catchment area you will be cared for by your local community midwifery team when you are home.

 Consultants working in the community

-The community service is led by midwives.
-However, a number of consultants run antenatal clinics in the community.
-For further information, see the antenatal clinic page.
+The community midwifery service is led by midwives.
+However, a number of consultants run antenatal clinics at St Thomas' Hospital.
+Visit the antenatal clinic page for more information.